Frequently Asked Questions

 City Year UK not only gives young people the opportunity to be part of a team tackling educational inequality in this country; as a structured, year-long social action programme, it develops stand out skills.
 Real world experience is underpinned by training, coaching and networking in a professional environment.

-Our leadership development programme is specially designed to help our volunteer mentors secure employment or progress to higher education.
+Our leadership development programme is specially designed to help our City Year Mentors secure employment or progress to higher education.

 What employability skills does City Year UK develop?